danielphan-dp/chat-io/README.md

 </h3>

 <p align="center">
-	Connect with others in real-time!
+	A web application to help you stay connected.
 </p>
+<p align="center">In real-time!</p>

 ## About The Project

-A real-time full-stack web application that support many useful features including: text messaging, video/voice calling, real-time notifications, and many more.
+A full-stack web application that support many useful real-time features including: text messaging, video/voice calling, notifications, and many more.
-All updates will run automatically without the need of refreshing your browser.
+Available in your local machine in just a few simple set-up steps.

 ### Core Technologies